mtoohey31/iter/README.md

 }
 ```

-## Practical Examples

-- [mtoohey31/godoc-coverage](https://github.com/mtoohey31/godoc-coverage) makes use of this package and is heavily commented.

-## Notes
+## Regarding Performance

-- Some rudimentary benchmarks comparing performance to that of loop based solutions to similar problems can be found [here](https://github.com/mtoohey31/iter-loop-benchmarks).
+There is some overhead to using the iterators in this package, since each evaluation requires a function call, so if the performance of your application is a top priority, this package _might_ not be the best choice.
+Don't guess about performance though: I would recommend benchmarking to determine what impact of using iterators, because in some cases lazy iterators may be faster than the equivalent loop.

 ## Acknowledgements